Skip to content

 Mrs. Eliza Susan Morton Quincy, wife of Josiah Quincy of Boston who in her youth had a home near the Stirling Manor, has left us a description of it as she remembered it.

 This was an expensive lifestyle, and by the early 1770s, after spending so much of his inheritance in England trying to claim his lordship, Alexander was bankrupt.
 Only his position in society had kept him afloat, despite expensive failures in mining operations and a failed sale of lottery tickets for his huge and heavily mortgaged real estate holdings.
-In the end, only his leadership in the Revolutionary army kept him out of jail.
+Ultimately, only his leadership in the Revolutionary Army kept him out of jail.

-The council of war met at Lord Stirling’s residence on May 2,1777.
-In attendance was George Washington, Nathaniel Greene, Henry Knox.
-They discussed a possible attack on New Brunswick, New Jersey but it was decided that the troops were not strong enough nor sufficiently trained to choose such course of action.
+The council of war met at Lord Stirling’s residence on May 2, 1777.
+George Washington, Nathaniel Greene, and Henry Knox were in attendance.
+They discussed a possible attack on New Brunswick, New Jersey, but it was decided that the troops were not strong enough or sufficiently trained to choose such a course of action.
 General Washington referred to Alexander as “My Lord.”

 Basking Ridge’s Biggest Event – Kitty Stirling Wedding

-Out under tall old trees, heavy with July foliage, their wedding took place on July 27, 1779.
+Their wedding took place under tall old trees, heavy with July foliage, on July 27, 1779.
 Many of the guests, as did the hundreds of pieces of paduasoy, satin, laces, etc., which comprised the bride’s trousseau, had to find their way past sentinels and army lines to be present.
 Governor Livingston had occasion to issue many passes, – acts which he generally did with very poor grace.
 All of the neighboring gentry appeared on the scene.
 The Southards, Kennedys, Hatfields, Lotts, and Mortons.
 The presents to the bride were very fine for the period.
 The Duchess of Gordon, always the ardent friend of Lord Stirling, the Earl of Shelburne, and several other members of the British nobility remembered his favorite daughter.
-It is a sad story that many years after the bright wedding-day Lady Kitty Duer, then a decrepit old woman keeping a boardinghouse in New York City, was forced by poverty to part with the souvenirs of the happiest day of her life.
+It is a sad story that many years after the bright wedding day Lady Kitty Duer, then a decrepit old woman keeping a boardinghouse in New York City, was forced by poverty to part with the souvenirs of the happiest day of her life.

 Catherine “Miss Kitty Stirling” and Col. William Duer (member of the Continental Congress) were married in Basking Ridge at the Stirling Manor on July 27, 1779.

-From family tradition we learn that the bride was gowned in white, and made a beautiful picture as she stood by the commanding figure of General Washington, under a cypress-tree, awaiting the coming of the bridegroom.
-After the knot was tied, the’ ladies, escorted by the brilliantly uniformed officers, – army affairs were then in a better condition than earlier in the war, – trained their gay petticoats over the lawn to the manor, where one of those bounteous old-time collations was served.
+From family tradition we learn that the bride was gowned in white, and made a beautiful picture as she stood by the commanding figure of General Washington, under a cypress tree, awaiting the bridegroom’s coming.
+After the knot was tied, the ladies, escorted by the brilliantly uniformed officers, – army affairs were then in a better condition than earlier in the war, – trained their gay petticoats over the lawn to the manor, where one of those bounteous old-time collations was served.
 Lady Stirling was presented by George Washington as she awaited her future husband, Colonel William Duer.

 Later, when the young people were deciding to play games, – “Langteraloo,” ” Kiss the Bride,” ” Put,” and all the forgotten merrymakings indulged in at weddings, – a clamor arose outside the house.

-The fete for Lady Kitty’s marriage was the last entertainment ever given in the manor house by Lord Stirling.
-The private affairs which he had neglected for his sword gradually grew from bad to worse, and upon his death, at the close of the war in 1784, he left his family only an honored name.
-Lady Kitty Duer, through her wealthy marriage, continued to live in New York in all the luxury to which she had been accustomed at her father’s Jersey home.
+The fete for Lady Kitty’s marriage was Lord Stirling’s last entertainment ever given in the manor house.
+The private affairs that he had neglected for his sword gradually grew from bad to worse, and upon his death, at the close of the war in 1784, he left his family only an honored name.
+Through her wealthy marriage, Lady Kitty Duer continued to live in New York with all the luxury to which she had been accustomed at her father’s Jersey home.

 Yes – William Alexander owned Island Beach State Park

-Island Beach State Park area was in fact an island, separated from the rest of the Barnegat Peninsula by an inlet.
-By the time of the American Revolution, it was owned mostly by William Alexander, Lord Stirling, who would become one of George Washington’s most trusted generals.
+The Island Beach State Park area was, in fact, an island, separated from the rest of the Barnegat Peninsula by an inlet.
+By the time of the American Revolution, it was mostly owned by William Alexander, Lord Stirling, who would become one of George Washington’s most trusted generals.
 Some maps of the time call it Lord Stirling’s Beach or 9 Mile Beach.

 Lord Stirling’s land holdings included Island Beach.
 In the 1700’s, Island Beach was known as Lord Stirling’s Isle.